thenicholasbarnett/CMS_2026PbPb/README.md

 # How to Use Executables

-Executable scipts in this repository are described below with generic and working examples.
+Executable scipts in this repository are described below, each with both a generic and working example.

 ## General Use Executables